aurbano/aurbano.eu/_posts/wp/2013-01-14-procedurally-generated-trees-in-javascript.md

 ---

 > This article was imported to Jekyll from my old Wordpress blog using a plugin, and it may have some errors.
+> All images were stripped from the post in the process, I'll try to get them back as soon as I can.

 Over the past year I\'ve been more and more interested in HTML5 canvas, since it allows very fast development of graphical animations using JavaScript.